pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 It's important that you have a good understanding of how to use Loomio so you can assist others.

-Make sure you understand what each of the [group settings](https://loomio.gitbooks.io/manual/content/en/group_settings.html) are, and take particular note of the privacy settings and ensure they're right for your situation.
+Make sure you understand what each of the [group settings](https://loomio.gitbooks.io/manual/content/en/group_settings.html) are.
+Take particular note of the privacy settings and ensure they're right for your situation.

 ## Set your group purpose 🌟